If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 This plot doesn’t tell us much other than that shredder

-is slow.
-To take a closer look, let’s
+take a closer look, let’s remove shredder

-from the list and see what we find.
+from the list and see what

 dumpster

-’s unsync implementation is in a decent position, beat out only by the non-cycle-detecting
+’s unsync implementation is in a decent position, beat out

-allocators and bacon-rajan-cc
+only by the non-cycle-detecting allocators and bacon-rajan-cc

-has very little overhead and is quite
+has very little overhead and is quite performant.

-I think there are two main reasons why the concurrent version of the garbage collector is much slower than the
+I think there are two main reasons why the concurrent version of the

-some time.
+truck takes some time.
 Second, the dfs

-operation in a concurrent environment must record the current set of
+environment must record the current set of children of an allocation,

-children of an allocation, typically in a separate heap-allocated structure, to prevent some concurrency bugs.
+typically in a separate heap-allocated structure, to prevent some

-It’s certainly possible to mitigate the losses from the first issue, but the second is harder to handle.
+the first issue, but the second is harder to handle.

 My guess as to why the concurrent version is significantly slower when using automatic collection triggering is that it’s a consequence of my testing harness.
 Currently, it runs all the tests in a loop, so the single-threaded benchmark could run directly after the multi-threaded one and be forced to clean up some of its garbage.